neuro-team-femto/cleese/docs/docs/tutorials/speech.md

 The following code will create 10 random transformations of the `input_file`, each with random parameters generated from `config_file`, and store both files and parameters in the `outPath` folder designated in `config_file`

-!!! warning
+!!! note
-    Depending on how you run this code, you may want to ensure the `outPath` folder exists in your path before running this code
+    If the `outPath` directory doesn't exist in your working directory, it will be created automatically.

 ```python title="batch transform"
 input_file = "./sounds/male_vraiment_flattened.wav"